vmware-archive/sunspot_matchers/README.markdown

     Sunspot.session.should have_search_params(:with, :author_name, 'Mark Twain')

-Complex conditions can be matched by using a Proc instead of a value.
+Complex conditions can be matched by using a block instead of a value.
 Be aware that order does matter, not for the actual results that would come out of Solr, but the matcher will fail of the order of `with` restrictions is different.